 This is a photograph of my class at the Rey gymnasium in Kielce.
-I took this photo in 1930.
+It was 3rd March 1930 when I took this photo.

-In the center is our Latin teacher, Konradi.
-I am standing first on the left, by the blackboard.
-Third from the right in the first row is my best friend and future brother-in-law, Mosze Baum.
+Among us, sitting in the center, is Mrs. Niedzielska, the Polish teacher.
+I am standing first on the right in the second row, and third from the right in the third row is my best friend and future brother-in-law, Mosze Baum.